Analysing quantum systems with randomised measurements

 \subsection{Bipartite systems of higher dimensions}

-Although it is not trivial to generalise the methods presented so far to higher dimensional systems, at least for two-qudit states, i.e. the case of $n=2$ with local dimension $d$ and product observables $\mathcal{M} = M_A \otimes M_B$, several entanglement criteria can be found.
-As in the qubit case, a basic approach aims to derive criteria based on the second moment of the distributions of correlations and a more refined approach takes higher orders into account, allowing even to certify weakly entangled states such as bound entanglement.
+Although it is not trivial to generalise the methods presented so far to higher dimensional systems, at least for two-qudit states, i.e. the case of $n=2$ with local dimension $d$ and product observables $\mathcal{M} = M_A \otimes M_B$, several entanglement criteria were found.
+As in the qubit case, a basic approach aims to derive conditions based on the second moment of the distributions of correlations and a more refined approach takes higher orders into account, allowing even to certify weakly entangled states such as bound entanglement.